All Episodes

 Now, folks, I have to tell you something.

-In the White House, and they they live and die by these polls.
+In the White House, and they live and die by these polls, when they saw this, when they saw that fewer people Think Bush was the worst president than Obama.

 Because Bush is the benchmark.

-Bush, the absolute justification for everything Obama says is wrong in America.
+Bush is the justification for everything Obama says is wrong in America.

 Everything going wrong, from the economy to Syria to Iraq.